riseshia/fubura/README.md

 ## Configuration

-For managing schedule, eber uses jsonnet to describe expected state.
+For managing schedule, fubura uses jsonnet to describe expected state.

-### `eber-config.jsonnet`
+### `fubura-config.jsonnet`

-It specifies target schedule groups to be managed by eber.
+It specifies target schedule groups to be managed by fubura.

 ```jsonnet
 {